jordyvanraalte/picqer-client-python/README.md

 Piqcer client python by Jordy van Raalte
 ==========

 This project is python package to use the Piqcer API for python applications.
+Compatible with Python >= 3.6

 The documenation ofPpiqcer can be found on [picqer.com/en/api](https://picqer.com/en/api)